 - Communication: Products communicate asynchronously.
 Practically this means that any product can be shut down or can be subject to an outage without breaking the availability of any other product.
 Products reconcile after restart and synchronize state information to catch-up with the latest processing results.
 For details see JS7 - Implementation Architecture article.

 - Programming: The programming model is based on the handling of asynchronous events that are raised for state transitions.
 For details see JS7 - REST Web Service API article.

 Allocation of Duties

-Each component is assigned a specific duty:
+Each product is assigned a specific duty:

 - An outage of the JOC Cockpit does not impact workflow execution by the Controller or by Agents.

 - An outage of the JOC Cockpit means that users are unaware about what workflows are currently being executed.
 However, this does not indicate that workflows would not run.